uikit/uikit-site/docs/pages/slider.md

 ## Container

-The `uk-slider-container` class is responsible for the clipping of the slider items.
-By default, the `uk-slider` attribute applies this class to the same element, but it won't if you add this class manually to any element within the slider.
-This is useful to control which container clips the slider items.
+The `.uk-slider-container` class is responsible for the clipping of the slider items.
+By default, the `uk-slider` attribute applies this class to the same element.
+Alternatively, you can add this class manually to any element within the slider.
+That way, you can control which container clips the slider items.

 ```html
 <div uk-slider>